TKartist/SPAM/README.md

 ## TODO
 1. Identify methods for categorizing emails into reviews and NOT
+2. Extract text from the HTML format which the email is downloaded in
-2. Research libraries for user-sentiment analysis (VADER, TextBlob, and some other original method)
+3. Research libraries for user-sentiment analysis (VADER, TextBlob, and some other original method)
-3. Implement the optimal analysis method and provide supporting tools (visualization and etc.)
+4. Implement the optimal analysis method and provide supporting tools (visualization and etc.)
-4. Think of training a model for the categorization using Neural Networks.
+5. Think of training a model for the categorization using Neural Networks.
 (NLP)